shorebirdtech/website/src/pages/jobs.md

 More information about the company we're trying to build can be found in our [public handbook](https://github.com/shorebirdtech/handbook)

-# Founding Systems Engineer
+# Founding Engineer

 We write the tools others will use to build Flutter apps, including the compiler used to build them and runtime used to execute them.
-We’re looking for someone who enjoys working down at the “systems” level with our forks of the Flutter and Dart runtime and compiler.
+We’re looking for someone who enjoys working down at on the "lower" levels of our system including the forks of the Flutter and Dart runtime and compiler.

-As one of our first engineers, you will wear many hats and work across many systems.
+As one of our first engineers, you will wear many hats and work across many systems over time.
 You will work with a diverse and distributed team of exceptional engineers to build the future of development for _any screen_.

 ## Responsibilities